PTCInc/vuforia-engine/CONTRIBUTING.md

 - Trolling or posting off-topic content.
 - Hijacking or derailing of threads.
 - Discussions or promotion of pirated software or illegal activities.
+- Requests to create, optimize, or debug code not related to Vuforia Engine.
+- Discussions about devices, OS versions, platform versions and / or graphics APIs that are not supported by Vuforia Engine.
 - Spamming, including the creation of duplicate threads or posts, as well as advertising.

 Threads and replies that are lacking in content or do not contribute to the discussion will be removed without warning.
 It is expected that all posts contain meaningful information and contribute to the community in a constructive manner which is highlighted above.